-Intro to Optics
+Intro to Optics+

-Prerequisites: Successful completion of Geometry R and two science courses that culminate in a Regents examination.
+Prerequisites: Successful completion of Geometry R and two science courses that culminated in Regents examination.
+It is strongly encouraged that students enroll in a core physical science course or an AP level science course as well.

 This is an introductory course in the field of optics.
 The optics field has great opportunities that are highly paid.
 Students interested in photography will also find the course beneficial.
 Students will learn about mirrors, prisms, thin and thick lenses, diffusers, stops and various types of light sources.
 Reflection, refraction, dispersion, image formation and aberrations are studied with the emphasis on the ray concept of light.
-This course meets one period per day with no additional lab period.
-Students can obtain 4 college credits through the Monroe Community College Dual Enrollment Program.
-The college credit option requires a fee.
 This course is required for students in MCC's Optical Systems Technology program (both the AAS and certificate programs).